-Similarly, on July 2, 2013, a lawsuit entitled Rachel Buttry and Jennifer Peters v.
+On July 2, 2013, a lawsuit entitled Rachel Buttry and Jennifer Peters v.
 Dollar General Corp.
-(Case no. 3:13-cv-00652) ("Buttry") was filed in the United States District Court for the Middle

-District of Tennessee.
+(Case No. 3:13-cv-00652) ("Buttry") was filed in the United States District Court for the Middle District of Tennessee.
 The Buttry plaintiffs seek to proceed on a nationwide collective basis under the FLSA and as a statewide class under Tennessee law on behalf of non-exempt store employees who allegedly were not properly paid for certain breaks.
 The Buttry plaintiffs seek back wages (including overtime), injunctive and declaratory relief, liquidated damages, compensatory and economic damages, "consequential" and "incidental" damages, pre-judgment and post-judgment interest, and attorneys' fees and costs.

-The Company filed its Answer on August 7, 2013.
-The plaintiffs filed their motion for conditional certification of their FLSA on December 5, 2013.
-The Company filed its response to that motion on February 3, 2014.
-The court set a hearing on the plaintiffs' motion for conditional certification of their FLSA claims on April 2, 2014.
+The Company filed its answer on August 7, 2013.
+The plaintiffs filed their motion for conditional certification of their FLSA claims on December 5, 2013, to which the Company responded on February 3, 2014.
+On April 4, 2014, the court denied plaintiffs' certification motion.
+Plaintiffs filed a motion for reconsideration or in the alternative for permission to seek interlocutory appeal in the United States Court of Appeals for the Sixth Circuit on April 18, 2014.
+The court denied the plaintiffs' motion on April 24, 2014.